simonambridge/Oracle_to_Cassandra/README.md

 In my 12c Oracle VM Firefox this downloaded to /app/oracle/downloads/ so you'll see the path referenced in the instructions below.

-As we will connect from Spark, using the Oracle jdbc driver, to the "orcl" database on TNS port 1521, all these components must be working correctly.
+As we will connect from Spark, using the Oracle jdbc driver, to the "orcl" database on TNS port 1521, and then to Cassandra, all these components must be working correctly.
 <br>

 Now on to installing DataStax Enterprise and playing with some data!